 As a result of the discussions with candidates, Matthew Morris is preparing to present to other Harper Adams engineering students on SPAL’s involvement in engineering; how the organisation and its thermal management solutions is keeping pace with the massive transformation in automotive, away from ICE which has been the dominant technology for over a century.

 Read more about the SPAL Scholarship with Harper Adams:

-Max Finch attending a 4x4 Expo, where racing teams from different off-road disciplines come to show off their vehicles and parts manufacturers showcase new products.
+At the 4x4 Expo featured in this blog racing teams from different off-road disciplines came to show off their vehicles and parts manufacturers showcase new products.

 The Harper Adams Motorsport team (led by Max and a fellow student) were lucky enough to be invited to bring their vehicle along, the TD5 Tomcat, which they race as a student team in national events across the country.

 The occasion marked the end of a racing season, and they had been invited to talk on the panel with some of the best names in the sport, as a young team talking about the future of off-road motorsport.